dotnet/runtime/README.md

 The CoreCLR repo contains the complete runtime implementation for [.NET Core](http://github.com/dotnet/core).
 It includes RyuJIT, the .NET GC, native interop and many other components.
 It is cross-platform, with multiple OS and CPU ports in progress.

+Note that the library implementation CoreFX (System.Collections, System.IO, System.Xml and so on) lives in another repo [dotnet/corefx](https://github.com/dotnet/corefx).

 Build Status
 ------------